aljadepalaran/image-metadata-embedder/README.md

 You can install Pillow using `pip install pillow`

+## Usage
+To run the application, you will need the filename of the image you wish to embed the text to.
+`python3 main.py image.jpeg`

 ## Contributing
 This project will remain open-source to allow the public to utilise this.
 To contribute, please submit a PR for review.
 Please include a description of the PR, what new features it implements or what bugs it fixes.